travnick/DotnetProjectDependencyGraphs/README.md

 Project Dependency Graph
 ========================

-tool to display project dependencies with a CS Project file or solution.
+tool to display project dependencies with a C# or C/C++ Project file or solution.

 What it does
 ------------

 The application is designed to show what references a project or solution has, i.e. what are the other projects and certain project or solution file references.
-It doesn't include external DLL files, only CS projects.

 The application has a number of outputs available.
 Currently they all work around YUML, (http://www.yuml.me).

 How to use the application